 But it's yet another wakeup call for businesses that rely on the Internet (and that's getting to be just about all of them): Co-hosting isn't perfect.
 Backups need backups.
 Contingency plans need contingency plans.

 And, most of all, trust has no place in the technology business.

-.
+While this outage was not at all heat related there was a serious heat wave in California last year that took MySpace offline.
 With global warming creating more intense and longer lasting heat waves these power outage problems will escalate.
 Web companies and data centers need to find ways to combat this potential problem.
 Making sure backup generators are working is obviously essential.

 A post on Data Center Knowledge blames the 365 Main problems on generator failures.
 365 Main has also posted a status update about the July 24th San Francisco Power Incident.
 The update says 365 Main is "still investigating the root cause of why certain generators did not start when called on for back-up power."

 Posted on July 25, 2007